secretstartups/handbook/customer-success/csm/escalations/index.html.md

    - **Description**: "<Example <Customer> platform is impacted by performance problems since several weeks and users are affected on a daily base which is driving the customer into a critical state.
 The performance problems are also risking their our license expansion.>”
    - **FYI**: "<TAG_YOUR_MANAGER_HERE>"

-1. If requested, The [Section leader of Product](https://gitlab.com/gitlab-com/www-gitlab-com/blob/master/data/sections.yml) is responsible for designating Product Leaders who will be the R&D response DRIs for the escalation.
+If requested, The [Section leader of Product](https://gitlab.com/gitlab-com/www-gitlab-com/blob/master/data/sections.yml) is responsible for designating Product Leaders who will be the R&D response DRIs for the escalation.
 That process is expected to happen in the #a_customername_escalation channel with a ping to the relevant [Product section leader](https://about.gitlab.com/handbook/product/categories/).
 Example:  - This is a newly escalated customer, and we are looking for you to assign a Product Leader to be the R&D DRI for the response.

+##### Post in escalated_customers
+{:.no_toc}

+To keep noise to a minimum, posting in `#escalated_customers` should happen only at key moments:
+   - when the escalation is identified and created
+   - when the escalation is closed or risk reduced to standard business process to manage (i.e., issue resolved and monitoring the solution)
+   - when there is a change in the priority of the escalation

+The `#escalated_customers` channel is for awareness only and is not intended to replace the dedicated slack channel created as above, the account or support channels.
+Leverage the specific escalation channel created for working communications, collaborations and executive updates.

 ### Managing the Escalation: